 Explore famous Castles in Saxony on these Castle Tours in Germany

 We like castles and palaces in Saxony very much.
-These three baroque castles in Saxony should know everyone who likes locks.
+These three baroque castles in Sachsen should know everyone who likes locks.

 - The Dresden Zwinger impresses with its orangery.

 - Wackerbarth Castle in Radebeul offers excellent wines.

 - Castle Moritzburg offers a great location as a moated castle.

 Castles attract us magically.
 On the one hand, they are full of stories, on the other hand they impress with their architecture.
 Art lovers and history lovers are right there.
 The three baroque castles on our journey through the castles of Saxony all originated in the time of Augustus the Strong.
 He either had them built for himself, like the kennel and Moritzburg Castle.
 Or they were built by his subjects, who showed themselves in his ministries.
 This includes Schloss Wackerbarth.
 Especially exciting is that each of these locks fulfills other purposes.

 Baroque castles in Saxony and August the Strong

 Elector Augustus the Strong lived at the time of the French Sun King.
 As usual in his days, he undertook a journey through Europe as a young man.
 He also got to know the Palace of Versailles.
 From then on, he dreamed of building a similarly magnificent castle in his native Saxony.
 In addition, he lacked a royal crown as king.
 He fixed this blemish, when he was crowned King of Poland.